greim/gen/src/chapters/01-pull-push.md

 ## The push model

 If you're familiar with JavaScript, you're probably thinking there are much better ways to do this, and you're right!
-Let's switch to the *push* model, in which the *producer* takes charge.
-It does this by providing an `each()` method that accepts a callback, which it uses to push values back at us.
+Let's switch to the push model, AKA "you call me."
+In the push model, *the producer is in charge* by providing an `each()` method that accepts a callback, which it uses to push values back at us.
 Let's assume both our list and our tree have such a method.
 Suddenly everything's a lot easier:

 ```js
 list.each(elmt => visit(elmt));